LeadHaste

 Predictive Modeling and Machine Learning

-I select models that match data scale and explainability needs: logistic regression and tree ensembles for interpretable scores, or gradient boosting and neural nets for complex patterns.
-I train on labeled outcomes from CRM—opportunity creation, demo booked, or closed-won—choosing the target that best reflects qualification in your sales process.
+Select models that match data scale and explainability needs: logistic regression and tree ensembles for interpretable scores, or gradient boosting (XGBoost, LightGBM) for maximum accuracy.

-I produce both numeric scores and decile buckets so reps see a clear ranking plus context for action.
-I generate model explanations (feature importance, SHAP values) and wire those into CRM fields to help sales understand why a lead scored high.
+Produce both numeric scores and decile buckets so reps see a clear ranking plus context for action.
+Generate model explanations (feature importance, SHAP values) so sales understands why a lead scored high or low.

 Continuous Learning and Optimization